Layout Editor

 -

-Icons — Over 6,000 SF Symbols to choose from.
+Icons — Thousands of SF Symbols to choose from, with suggested icons tailored to each entity type.
 Default icons change automatically based on state — lightbulb fills in when on, lock shows locked/unlocked.
 Or pick any icon you want.
+Long-press any icon in the picker to favorite it — favorited icons get a star and are pinned to the Favorites chip in the category row, so the ones you reuse are always one tap away.
+Long-press again to unfavorite.

 -